jaxon-php/jaxon-dialogs/README.md

 Configuration
 -------------

-This packages defines 3 config options to set the default library resp. for modal, alert and confirmation dialogs.
+This package defines 3 config options to set the default library to be used resp. for modal, alert and confirmation dialogs.
-A 4th config option can be used to load additional libraries into the page.
+A 4th config option allow to load additional libraries into the page.

+Specific options can also be set for each library in use.

 ```php
     'dialogs' => array(